-In case the owner, agent and occupant of the property should refuse to carry out the order of a City arborist the city forester within the time directed, or in case of an appeal within five (5) days after the director shall have affirmed such order, a City arborist the city forester shall carry out the pruning, spraying or other treatment, maintenance, removal or destruction of the trees as deemed necessary by him.
+In case the owner, agent and occupant of the property should refuse to carry out the order of the city forester the Parks, Recreation and Forestry Operations Manager within the time directed, or in case of an appeal within five (5) days after the director Manager shall have affirmed such order, the city forester the Parks, Recreation and Forestry Operations Manager shall carry out the pruning, spraying or other treatment, maintenance, removal or destruction of the trees as deemed necessary by him.
 All expenses incurred in performing such work, including administrative expenses, shall be recovered in the manner provided in section 37-41.